str1ngth3ory/Bayes-Nets-Assignment/README.md

 **Important: There is a TOTAL submission limit of 5 on Gradescope for this assignment.
 This means you can submit a maximum of 5 times during the duration of the assignment.
 Please use your submissions carefully and do not submit until you have thoroughly tested your code locally.**

 **If you're at 4 submissions, use your fifth and last submission wisely.
-We are not responsible for a final submission that gets a lower score than a previous submission.
-We will only use your LAST submission before the deadline for grading.**
+The submission marked as ‘Active’ in Gradescope will be the submission counted towards your grade.**

 ### Restrictions